-JP's Delights creates all different types of preserves like jams, jellies, chutneys, confits, conserves, fruit butters, marmalades, etc. We make them with farm fresh local and seasonal organic ingredients.
+JP's Delights creates all different types of preserves like jams, jellies, chutneys, confits, conserves, fruit butters, marmalades, etc. We make them with farm-fresh local and seasonal organic ingredients.
 They can be kosher, vegan, and gluten-free depending on the needs of my patrons.
 We want to partner up with farmers who are throwing out ugly produce they can't sell to help stop food waste.
-Teaming up with local farmer cuts transportation which lowers the carbon footprint.
+Teaming up with local farmers cuts transportation which lowers the carbon footprint.
 We also want to promote the 3 Rs of recycling, reusing, and reducing by offering 10% off to patrons who bring back their glass jars.
 We want to increase our impact by preserving lives through a 10% donation to a reputable cancer charity organization.

 Provide good food to good people.
 We employ women, minorities, and people with disabilities to create quality preserves.
-We source our seasonal ingredients locally to bring fresh, tropical, and unique delights, straight farm to table, small batch goodness using our multicultural family recipes to your family.
+We source our seasonal ingredients locally to bring fresh, tropical, and unique delights, straight farm-to-table, small-batch goodness using our multicultural family recipes to your family.
 We cater to special needs including organic, kosher, vegan, and gluten-free.

 Helping and serving people by improving the quality of life for others, individuals, and society.